1939 Tipperary Senior Hurling Championship

-The 1939 Tipperary Senior Hurling Championship was the 49th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1939 Tipperary Senior Hurling Championship was the 48th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 10 September to 8 October 1939.

 Thurles Sarsfields were the defending champions.

-Thurles Sarsfields won the championship after a 5–03 to 4–02 defeat of Cashel King Cormacs in the final.
-It was their 12th championship title overall and their second title in succession.
+The final was played on 8 October 1939 at Boherlahan Grounds, between Thurles Sarsfields and Cashel King Cormacs, in what was their first ever meeting in the final.
+Thurles Sarsfields won the match by 5–03 to 4–02 to claim their 12th championship title overall and a second consecutive title.